GVR Report cover Upstream Bioprocessing Market Size, Share & Trends Report

 Key Companies & Market Share Insights

-Key players implement multiple endeavors to keep up with the market competition and to enhance their revenue share.
-For instance, in September 2018, Thermo Fisher signed an agreement with Becton, Dickinson and Company to acquire its advanced bioprocessing business that comprises of cell culture media, feed, and supplements to support the upstream biopharmaceutical manufacturing process.
-The acquisition of this unit strengthened the Thermo Fisher’s bioproduction offering in the bioprocessing industry.
-Moreover, rising preferences for single-use technology within the bioprocessing industry has encouraged the vendors to adopt various business models to effectively serve the growing customer base for single-use upstream bioprocessing.
-Some of the prominent players in the upstream bioprocessing market include:
+Additionally, in September 2018, Thermo Fisher signed an agreement with Becton, Dickinson, and Company to acquire its advanced bioprocessing business that comprises cell culture media, feed, and supplements to support the upstream biopharmaceutical manufacturing process.
+The acquisition of this unit strengthened Thermo Fisher’s bioproduction offering in the bioprocessing industry.
+Furthermore, the increasing inclination towards single-use technology in the bioprocessing sector has prompted vendors to embrace diverse business models in order to efficiently cater to the expanding customer demographic seeking single-use upstream bioprocessing solutions.
+Some of the prominent key industry players operating in the global upstream bioprocessing market include:

 • Merck KGaA